-Vegan fashion is the megatrend, but also a challenge, especially in the leather-affine accessories industry - we show our top picks for vegan handbags
+Vegan fashion is the megatrend, but also a challenge - especially in the leather-affine accessories industry - discover our top picks for vegan handbags

 Key facts: vegan handbags

-This advance is particularly interesting with regard to accessories: Belts, Shoes and handbags are often leather goods and thus probably the best-known and most popular animal product.
-So the pioneering development of leather and other fabric alternatives in the fashion industry is all the more important.
-There is currently a particular focus on a trend topic: vegans Handbags.
+This progress is particularly interesting with regard to accessories: belts, shoes and handbags are often leather goods and thus probably the best known and also most popular animal product.
+So the pioneering development of leather and other fabric alternatives in the fashion industry is all the more important now.
+A particular focus is currently on a trendy topic: vegan handbags.

 Source & Copyright by Stella Mccartney